ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 - **Basic dashes of different beat snap should not be used between consecutive fruits.**
 - **Higher-snapped dashes should not be followed by antiflow patterns.** If used, the movement after the dash must be walkable.
 - **Combos should not exceed 10 objects including slider tails and repeats.** Spinners are an exception.
-- **Note density should follow a mostly 1/1 and 1/2 pattern - 1/3 and/or 1/4 patterns can be used sparingly.** Individual 1/3 and/or 1/4 patterns must not persist for more than one bar (4 and 5 objects respectively).
+- **Note density should follow a mostly 1/1 and 1/2 pattern.** 1/3 and/or 1/4 patterns should be used sparingly.
+Individual 1/3 and/or 1/4 patterns must not persist for more than one bar (4 and 5 objects respectively).

 #### Difficulty Setting Guidelines